curl/everything-curl/curl-etiquette.md

 or "reply to all", and not just reply to the author of the single mail you reply to.

-We're actively discouraging replying back to the single person by setting the
+We are actively discouraging replying back to the single person by setting the
 Reply-To: field in outgoing mails back to the mailing list address, making it harder for people to mail the author only by mistake.